tinymce/tinymce-docs/_includes/release-notes/new-features.md

 ### Tables

-Tables are better in TinyMCE 5.0 editor.
 Creating and configuring tables in TinyMCE 5.0 is simpler.

 This feature has been enhanced by modifying the code to ensure the styles are correct and consistent.
 The **Styles** text field has been removed from the advanced table properties dialogs.
 The dialog configuration is now much less confronting and confusing for non-developers.